WatheqAlshowaiter/WatheqAlshowaiter/README.md

 ### Hi there 👋

 I am Watheq ALshowaiter from Yemen.
-A graduated student from Sana'a University in Information Technology.
+A graduated student from Sana'a University in Information Technology. @sdf

 - 🌱 I’m currently learning to be better web developer either in frontend or backend.
 - 📫 How to reach me: through my [personal blog](http://watheq.xyz/) witch have all my social accounts, or with my email: watheq[dot]alshowaiter[at]gmail[dot]com.